dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 usually refers to the type name in the target language, but some compilers treat it differently.

+Because Dafny models objects by reference, the reference types (`class` and `trait` types) have object identity: `x == y` holds exactly when `x` and `y` denote the same object.
+The verifier reasons about equality on these types, and about the `set`, `multiset`, and `map` collections built over them, on the assumption that object identity is their only equality, and this assumption is not checked against external code.
+An `{:extern}` `class` is therefore expected to preserve object identity in the target language.
+If the external implementation instead gives the type some other equality — for example a structural equality obtained by overriding `equals` and `hashCode` in Java, `Equals` and `GetHashCode` in C#, or `__eq__` and `__hash__` in Python — then a compiled program can behave in ways the verifier proved impossible: two objects that were proved unequal may compare equal at run time, and a `set` containing them may turn out to have fewer elements than was verified.
+Dafny does not currently detect this situation, so it is the user's responsibility to avoid it;
+the target-specific behavior, and any supported way for an extern type to opt in to structural equality, are described in the integration guide for each language.

+A type whose equality should be structural rather than by object identity is better not written as an `{:extern}` `class` at all.
+When the value need not be backed by an external object, a Dafny `datatype` has structural equality that the verifier understands.
+When it must be backed by external code, an opaque value type declared as `type {:extern} T(==)` can be used instead: the verifier makes no assumption about which values of such a type are equal — it can prove neither that two values are equal nor that they are unequal — so the target language's own equality is used at run time, including within the built-in collections, without contradicting anything the verifier established.
+An `{:extern}` `class` may still define its state and some of its members in Dafny while implementing others externally; equality of such a class remains by object identity.

 Detailed description of the `dafny build` and `dafny run` commands and the `--input` option (needed when `dafny run` has more than one input file) is contained [in the section on command-line structure](#command-line).